mobiletoly/moviex-backend/README.md

 $ docker push ptolik/usersrv
 ```

-For now we will be dealing with `latest` tag instead of versions, makes it easier for us to develop and test.
+For now, we will be dealing with `latest` tag instead of versions, makes it easier for us to develop and test.

 **TIP:** if you want to avoid pushing images to Docker Hub and instead want to keep docker image locally
 (it is faster process and simplify redeployments), you can run `eval $(minikube -p minikube docker-env)` in your
 active terminal window.
 Now you can start using `docker build` without `docker push`.
 Remember to enter this command
 for every terminal session that you use (or when you open a new one).

-Now it is time to deploy to kubernetes cluster:
+It is time to run our helm chart and deploy our microservices to kubernetes cluster:

 ```shell
 $ helm install moviex ./deploy/helm/ --set database.user=postgres --set database.password=postgres
 ```

 This is it, services are deployed and ready to be used.
-Now if we run `kubectl get all` we should see this output:
+If we run `kubectl get all` we should see something
+similar to:

 ```shell
 NAME                                             READY   STATUS    RESTARTS   AGE